 If you can establish that both these conditions have been met, then you would probably have legal just cause to dismiss the employee without paying him or her any termination pay or pay-in-lieu of notice, although no Court has yet ruled directly on this issue.
-This is because Section 25 of the Occupational Health and Safety Act arguably requires you to “take every precaution reasonable in the circumstances for the protection of a worker”, including, arguably, the obligation to ban from the workplace anyone who is at heightened risk of causing a potentially life-threatening covid outbreak.
+This is because Section 25 of the Occupational Health and Safety Act requires you to “take every precaution reasonable in the circumstances for the protection of a worker”, including, arguably, the obligation to ban from the workplace anyone who is at heightened risk of causing a potentially life-threatening covid outbreak.
 Judges and arbitrators have interpreted that Section as requiring employers to act even where there is no certainty of enhanced danger, and where there is merely a probability of enhanced danger.

-Admittedly, at this moment, it is not yet scientifically certain that vaccination prevents contagion.
-However, even if you cannot yet prove that an employee’s failure to get vaccinated poses a serious potential health risk to colleagues and clients in your workplace, you would still have the legal authority to terminate his/her employment, on a ‘without cause’ basis by paying him/her the pay-in-lieu of notice prescribed in their employment contract.
-Assuming that their employment contract contains a properly drafted, and still up-to-date, termination clause, such pay-in-lieu of notice could be as little as a few weeks of salary.
+Even if you cannot yet prove that an employee’s failure to get vaccinated poses an increased probability of enhanced danger to colleagues and clients in your workplace, you would still have the legal authority to terminate his/her employment, on a ‘without cause’ basis by paying him/her the pay-in-lieu of notice prescribed in their employment contract.
+Assuming that their employment contract contains a properly drafted, and still up-to-date termination clause, such pay-in-lieu of notice could be as little as a few weeks of salary.

-8. This summer and fall, can we force our employees to provide us with proof that they have received their COVID-19 vaccinations?
+8. This fall, can we force our employees to provide us with proof that they have received their COVID-19 vaccinations?

-While your organization is permitted to adopt a vaccination policy requiring its employees to provide proof of vaccination, you are not permitted to insist that they disclose to you any underlying medical condition or disability from which they suffer that might affect their ability to get the COVID-19 vaccination.
-If an employee voluntarily chooses to disclose such medical condition or disability to you they may do so, but you cannot require that they do so, either directly or indirectly.
-To do so would contravene the Ontario Human Rights Code, which precludes employers from discriminating against employees, directly or indirectly, based on such disability or condition.
+While your organization is permitted to adopt a vaccination policy requiring its employees to provide proof of vaccination, it is not permitted to require that they disclose any underlying medical condition or disability from which they suffer that might affect their ability to get the COVID-19 vaccination.
+If an employee voluntarily chooses to disclose such medical condition or disability to you, they may do so, but you cannot require that they do so, either directly or indirectly.
+To do so would contravene the Ontario Human Rights Code, which precludes employers from discriminating against employees, directly or indirectly, based on such disability or condition

-9. This summer and fall, can we unilaterally change the job duties and/or jobs of our returning employees, without their consent?
+9. This fall, can we unilaterally change the job duties and/or jobs of our returning employees, without their consent?